-- Law of Georgia on Notary, 2009 - Law of Georgia on State Property, 2010 - Law of Georgia on Ownership Rights to Agricultural Land, 1996 - Law of Georgia on Legalization of Property, 2007 - Law of Georgia on Public Register, 2008 - Law of Georgia on Recognition of the Property Ownership Rights Regarding the Land Plots Owned (Used) by Physical Persons or Legal entities, 2007 - Law of Georgia on Rules for Expropriation of Ownership for Necessary Public Need, 1999 - Civil Procedural Code of Georgia, 1997 - Law of Georgia on Social Assistance, 2006 - Law of Georgia on Social Protection of Disabled Persons, 1995 - Law of Georgia on Internally Displaced Persons from Occupied Territories Refugees, 2014
+- Constitution of Georgia, 1995  Law of Georgia on Motor Roads, 1994 - Organic Law of Georgia, Local Self-Government Code, 2014 - Civil Code of Georgia, 1997 - Law of Georgia on Cultural Heritage, 2007 - Law of Georgia on Notary, 2009 🗆 Law of Georgia on State Property, 2010 - Law of Georgia on Ownership Rights to Agricultural Land, 1996 - Law of Georgia on Legalization of Property, 2007 - Law of Georgia on Public Register, 2008 - Law of Georgia on Recognition of the Property Ownership Rights Regarding the Land Plots Owned (Used) by Physical Persons or Legal entities, 2007 - Law of Georgia on Rules for Expropriation of Ownership for Necessary Public Need, 1999 - Civil Procedural Code of Georgia, 1997 - Law of Georgia on Social Assistance, 2006 - Law of Georgia on Social Protection of Disabled Persons, 1995 - Law of Georgia on Internally Displaced Persons from Occupied Territories Refugees, 2014

 A more expanded review of the Georgian legislation pertinent to the resettlement issues is provided in the Annex 1 of this RPF.
-Below we will present a brief summary:

-Overall the above laws/regulations provide that the principle of replacement cost compensating at market value is reasonable and legally acceptable.
-The laws also identify the types of damages eligible to compensation and indicates that compensation is to be given for loss of physical assets.
-The law makes no provision for income/livelihood rehabilitation, allowances for severely affected or vulnerable APs, or resettlement expenses.
+The above laws/regulations provide that the principle of replacement cost compensating at market value is reasonable and legally acceptable.
+The laws also identify the types of damages eligible to compensation and indicate that compensation is to be given for loss of physical assets.
+Georgian legislation makes no provision for income/livelihood rehabilitation, allowances for severely affected or vulnerable APs, or resettlement expenses.
 Finally, these laws place strong emphasis on consultation and notification to ensure that the Project Affected People (PAP) participate in the process.
-As in practice, public opposition to expropriation is very strong; eminent domain is very rarely used by public authorities, to be exercised only when negotiations between the agency acquiring the land and the owners fail.
-The acquiring agency resorts to expropriation only with a limited number of land owners with whom negotiation failed.

-3. The World Bank Policy, Safeguards and Georgian Legislation
+III.
+World Bank Policy and Georgian Legislation: Gap Analysis and Corrective Actions

-3.1 The World Bank Safeguards and Involuntary Resettlement Policy
+3.1.
+The World Bank Safeguards and Involuntary Resettlement Policy

 All projects funded by WB must comply with the WB social and environmental safeguards.
 The WB financed projects, in their turn, require compliance with the WB safeguards and guidelines.
-WB BP/OP 4.12 Involuntary Resettlement is one of the most important safeguards guiding land acquisition and related resettlement/compensation issues during project implementation.
-In line with the principles of host-country responsibility, Georgia is committed to implement the WB financed projects in compliance with the requirements of WB BP/OP 4.12.
+The WB policy BP/OP 4.12 on Involuntary Resettlement guides land acquisition and related resettlement impacts and compensation issues during project implementation.
+In line with the principles of host-country responsibility, Georgia is committed to implementing the WB financed projects in compliance with the requirements of WB BP/OP 4.12.
+This project will also be guided by good practices introduced under the World Bank's Environmental and Social Management Framework (ESMF) and ESS5 on Land Acquisition, Restrictions on Land Use, and Involuntary Resettlement even though the ESF does not formally apply to the Project.

-Generally, the Georgian legislation is compatible with the major provisions of the WB Resettlement Policy but a few important differences are to be noted.
-The WB resettlement policy is directed at improving (or at least restoring) incomes and living standards, rather than merely compensating people for their expropriated assets.
+Overall, Georgian legislation is compatible with the major provisions of the WB Involuntary Resettlement Policy.
+A few important differences are to be noted:

+- (i) The WB resettlement policy is directed at improving (or at least restoring) incomes and living standards, rather than merely compensating people for their expropriated assets.
 This improvement of incomes and living standards broadens the objective of the policy to include the restoration of income streams and retraining of people unable to continue their old income-generating activities after displacement.
-The emphasis on incomes and living standards, in contrast to the conventional emphasis on expropriated property, expands the range and number of people recognized as adversely affected and affects the kind of compensation and other assistance that must be provided.
-Recognition of this broader range of adverse impacts leads to a greater appreciation of the issues to be considered in resettlement and consequently requires careful delineation of responsibilities, elaborate risk management and explicit and distinct resettlement planning.
+The emphasis on incomes and livelihoods, in contrast to the conventional emphasis on expropriated property, expands the range and number of people recognized as adversely affected and affects the kind of compensation and other assistance that must be provided.
+Recognition of this broader range of adverse impacts leads to a greater appreciation of the issues to be considered as 'resettlement impacts' and consequently requires careful delineation of responsibilities, elaborate risk management and explicit and distinct resettlement planning. - (ii) The WB policy complements the Georgian legislation in mandating that appropriate planning/management instruments must be developed prior to project appraisal such as Resettlement Policy Framework (RPF) and Resettlement Action Pan (RAP).